erenaktuerk/energy-predict/README.md

 ﻿# Energy Consumption Prediction

-This project predicts energy consumption based on the time of day and temperature using machine learning techniques.
-The model is trained on a dataset containing historical energy consumption data, and the prediction is based on two main features: hour of the day and temperature.
+This project aims to predict energy consumption based on the time of day and temperature using machine learning techniques.
+The model is trained on historical energy consumption data and predicts based on two main features: the hour of the day and temperature.

 ## Table of Contents